-8. Application Site D Details Details Location and/or prope erty street address of the proposed activity: Name/s: Prospect Estate Limited Site Address/ Location: 93 Station Road, Kaikohe Postcode 0474 Legal Description: Pt Rangihamama A2, Tuhuna A & B Val Number: 00523-77500 Certificate of title: NA314/202, NA269/58 & NA269/56 and/or easements and er ach a copy of your Certificate of Title to the application, along with relevant consent notices incumbrances (search copy must be less than 6 months old) Site visit requirement ts: J or security system restricting access by Council staff?
+8. Application Site D etails Location and/or prope erty street address of the prop oosed activity: Name/s: Prospect Estate Limited Site Address/ Location: 93 Station Road, Kaikohe Postcode 0474 Legal Description: Kohewhata 11C2 Block Val Number: 00523-77500 Certificate of title: NA713/280 Please remember to attach a copy of your Certificate of Title to the application, along with relevant consent notices and/or easements and encumbrances (search copy must be less than 6 months old) Site visit requirements: - or security system restricting a access by Council staff?
 Yes No Is there a dog on the property?
-Yes V No of any other entry restrictions that Council staff should be aware of, e.g. etaker's details.
-This is important to avoid a wasted trip and having to ret.
-9. Description of the Proposal: escription of the proposal here.
-Please refer to Chapter 4 of the District Plan, for further details of information requirements.
-Proposed two staged subdivision in the Rural Production Zone.
-Stage 1 - subdivision of Pt Rangihamama A2 Blk to create four additional allotments as a Restricted Discretionary Subdivision under the ODP.
-Stage 2 - Controlled Activity boundary adjustment of Lot 5 of Stage 1, Tuhuna A & B. No additional titles will be created as part of this stage.
-Stage 2 also involves the creation of an assessment to adjoining lot Pt Kohewhata 11C2. as part of this stage.
-Stage 2 also involves the creation of an assessment to adjoining lot Pt Kohewhata 11C2.
+Yes V No • Please provide details of any other entry restrictions that Council staff should be aware of, e.g. health and safety, caretaker's details.
+This is important to avoid a wasted trip and having to rearrange a second visit.
+Please contact applicant to organise site visit.
+9. Description of the Proposal: escription of the proposal here Please refer to ( Chanter 4 of the District Plan or further details of informati • Proposed two staged subdivision in the Rural Production Zone.
+Stage 1 - subdivision of Pt Kohewhata 11C2 Block to create one additional allotment as a Restricted Discretionary Subdivision under the ODP.
+Stage 2 - Controlled Activity boundary adjustment of Lots 1 & 2 of Stage 1 and adjoining Lot 8 of RC No additional titles will be created as part of this stage.
 If this is an application for a Change or Cancellation of Consent Notice conditions (s.221(3)), please quote relevant existing Resource Consents and Consent Notice identifiers and provide details of the change(s), with reasons for requesting them.
-10. Would you like to o request Public Notification?
+10. Would you like to o request Public Notificatio n?
 Yes No